rylincoln/developer.fulcrumapp.com/_api/intro.md

 The API Key is unique for each organization you have a membership with.

-You can find the API Key through the Settings menu on your profile page (it is the second to last option on the right-side tabs in the Settings menu).
+You can find the API key by browsing to the **Settings** page and selecting the **API** tab.
+You can generate separate API keys for different purposes.
+Keep in mind that when generating keys, you'll only get one shot at storing it somewhere, so copy and keep them in a safe place.

 Alternatively, you can retrieve the API token for any organization you are a member of by using the `/api/v2/users` endpoint and HTTP Basic authentication in your terminal.